bertofurth/Seagate-Central-Utils/motion/README-motion.md

 work at the same time as "motion" is using the specified /dev/videoX device.

 ### Use a "by-id" device rather than /dev/videoX
+UPDATE : THIS DOESN'T ALWAYS WORK!!!!
+USE WITH CAUTION!!!

 It may be wiser to use a "by-id" device name rather than /dev/videoX to specify an attached video camera device if you are using more than one USB video camera.
 This way, even if the device number changes, you will